SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

+# How to use SlimeVR in Linux

-# Getting the required files
+## Getting the required files

-## SlimeVR Server
+### SlimeVR Server

 You can download the latest required `slimevr.jar` file from this link:

 <https://github.com/SlimeVR/SlimeVR-Server/releases/latest/download/slimevr.jar>

-## SlimeVR GUI
+### SlimeVR GUI

 You can download the latest required GUI from here:

 <https://github.com/SlimeVR/SlimeVR-Server/actions/workflows/build-gui.yml?query=branch%3Amain+is%3Asuccess>

-### 1. Open the latest workflow run
+#### 1. Open the latest workflow run

 Click on the title of the latest workflow run, this is simply an example and the exact one at the top will change.

-### 2. Download the desired artifact
+#### 2. Download the desired artifact

 Once you have the workflow run open, you can find a list of built artifacts.
 The simplest to use is the AppImage build since it includes all required dependencies and can be run very easily.

-### 3. Extract the GUI AppImage/Deb
+#### 3. Extract the GUI AppImage/Deb

 Once you have the file downloaded (ex. `SlimeVR-GUI-AppImage.zip`), extract it to get a file like `slimevr-ui_0.0.0_amd64.AppImage`.

-## Java
+### Java

 The simplest way to do this is to download a portable Java JRE.

-### 1. Download Java 17 JRE archive
+#### 1. Download Java 17 JRE archive

 You can press this button to download the latest Adoptium JRE archive directly: